VladDBA/PSBlitz/README.md

 Note that `-ServerName` is a positional parameter, so you don't necessarily have to specify the parameter's name as long as the first thing after the script's name is the instance

 [*Back to top*](#header1)

+## Report a Bug
+If you've ran into an error while running PSBlitz, please read [this](https://github.com/VladDBA/PSBlitz/issues/216) before opening an issue.

 ## Screenshots
 ![GIF](https://raw.githubusercontent.com/VladDBA/PSBlitz/main/Screenshots/GIF_000.gif)